 During the moratorium, the City would first contract with a panel of professionals with expertise in complex land use planning and development issues.
 During the second part of the moratorium analysis would be gathered as part of a public engagement process to include community forums to solicit input on possible policy recommendations, strategies and tools.

 Once the public input and analysis are complete, staff would then draft recommendations for City Council’s consideration.
-The expected outcome would be better land use policies, tools and strategies to more effectively analyse and regulate hotel development in the City of Asheville.
+The expected outcome would be better land use policies, tools and strategies to more effectively analyze and regulate hotel development in the City of Asheville.

 But there’s a process to get us there — a legal one that requires two meetings, with the second one to include a public hearing before Council can adopt an ordinance to install a moratorium.